SCOFVIAL/SCOFVIAL/README.md

 # Victor Alliu
-I'm Victor Alliu From Nigeria, I love to be referred to as "Scofvial" as it has all my names abbreviation.
-I'm currently enrolled in Bachelor of Science program in Computer Science at Babcock University.
-I have deep passion for technology and am proficient in diagnosing both hardware and software issues.
+I'm Victor Alliu from Nigeria, preferring to be addressed as "Scofvial," which is a blend of my names.
+Currently, I'm a student at Babcock University, where I'm pursuing a Bachelor of Science in Computer Science.
-My enthusiasm is centered around the field of Software Engineering, where I'm committed to continous learning and skill acquisition.
-I'm dedicated to expanding my knowledge and gaining practical experience to excell as an IT Technician.
+Additionally, I'm simultaneously advancing my skills in software engineering as a student at Alx Africa.
+I possess a profound passion for technology and excel in diagnosing both hardware and software issues.
+My dedication is firmly rooted in the field of Software Engineering, and I am committed to continuous learning and skill acquisition.
+My ultimate goal is to thrive as an IT Technician by further expanding my knowledge and gaining invaluable practical experience.

 ## Skills and EXperience
 * ⚛ React